ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 Setting ``saveSeedToDatabase`` to ``True`` tells RMG (if generating a seed) to also save that seed mechanism and thermo library directly into the database

 The ``units`` field is set to ``si``.
 Currently there are no other unit options.

-The ``saveRestartPeriod`` indictes how frequently you wish to save restart files.
-For very large/long RMG jobs, this process can take a significant amount of time.
-In such cases, the user may wish to increase the time period for saving these restart files.

 Setting ``generateOutputHTML`` to ``True`` will let RMG know that you want to save 2-D images (png files in the local ``species`` folder) of all species in the generated core model.
 It will save a visualized
 HTML file for your model containing all the species and reactions.
 Turning this feature off by setting it to ``False`` may save memory if running large jobs.